JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 ## But I love `{{ ci_provider }}` - why should I care?

-You'll see the benefits soon, but I'm not saying that existing projects migrate their CI to actions; rather, new projects benefit from the minimal setup of a CI workflow if you know what you're doing.
+You'll see the benefits soon, but I'm not saying that existing projects migrate their CI to Actions; rather, new projects benefit from the minimal setup of a CI workflow if you know what you're doing.
 Are GitHub Actions the _best_ CI platform?
 I'd say it really depends on your needs; if you're just running test, you can get a lot of functionality with very little effort (I know, the dream :heart_eyes:).

 ## A typical Node.js workflow